Authored by the expert who managed and guided the team behind the Brazil Property Pack

 What property type will give the best return in Rio de Janeiro over 5 years as of 2026?

-As of early 2026, well-located mid-sized apartments (compact 2-bedroom or efficient 3-bedroom units) in liquid Rio de Janeiro neighborhoods are expected to give the best total return over five years, combining appreciation with reliable rental income.
+As of 2026, compact apartments in improving, walkable Rio de Janeiro neighborhoods are expected to give the best total return over 5 years.

 How will new infrastructure projects affect property prices in Rio de Janeiro over 5 years?